pen-paper/Gorbo/doc/engine/structure.md

 among as many modes as are necessary.
 (Ex: the main player character controller will have sprites in the Overworld mode and every Combat mode.)
 If necessary, controllers may have their own update functions, but sprites are still responsible for calling those.
+Null sprites exist for this purpose.